0xSardius/0xSardius/README.md

 - **Data-Driven Optimization** — Analytics and performance tuning using onchain data

 ## Projects
+- Mindshift - agentic mental health application to transform your inner critic into your biggest ally
 - Fartree: Linktree for Farcaster, a hub for all your farcaster content
 - 111words: Daily writing miniapp that mints tradeable ERC-20s of your work on base (_Zora Coinathon Finalist_)
 - Alphabet Affirmation: Miniapp helping kids learn ABCs and build self-confidence